-We utilize data center hosting facilities operated by AWS, located in various facilities around the world.
-An unexpected disruption of services provided by these data centers could hamper our ability to handle existing or increased traffic, or cause our platform to become unavailable, which may harm our reputation and business.
+We utilize data center hosting facilities operated by AWS, located in various facilities.
+In addition, we have implemented a limited disaster recovery program which does not allow us to serve network traffic from back-up data center services.
+An unexpected disruption of services provided by these data centers could hamper our ability to handle existing or increased traffic, result in the loss of data or cause our platform to become unavailable, which may harm our reputation and business.
 See "-We rely on software, technologies and related services from other parties, and problems in their use or access could increase our costs and harm our business, revenue and financial results" and "-Any significant disruptions in the availability or speed of our systems could result in a loss of Pinners and advertisers" for more information on the risks of disruptions to these systems.